PeteWein/butlerbot/SECURITY.md

 ## Supported Versions

 Below are the versions of the bot that will support security updates.
 As of the time of this file's commit, all versions will be supported; that is subject to changes in the future.
+Please note that some non-relevant security updates may not be immediately addressed if it creates an issue with the functionality of the bot.

 | Version | Supported          |
 | ------- | ------------------ |